Looking for a better way to communicate? A new language model?

-Moving from control to cooperation takes a willingness to create a stronger relationship rather than a reliance on demands and punitive consequences which only serves to ensure that your kids eventually STOP listening to you or become passive (and likely to express their anger in hidden ways).
+Moving from control to cooperation takes a willingness to create stronger relationships with your kids rather than relying on demands and punitive consequences which only serves to ensure that they eventually STOP listening to you or become passive (and likely to express their anger in hidden ways).

 Can you move from:

 Guilt ---> to Feelings

 Using Words That Work provides a framework for loving, connected speech and facilitates heart-felt and respectful communication.
 It is a way for you to be seen and heard and for your child to feel seen and heard.

 What do you think?
 I love hearing from you, so leave me a comment below.
 Share your stories, post your challenges and if you benefited from this article, consider sharing it with a friend!